 While Falgoust endorsed the aforementioned efforts, he bemoaned the heavy focus on COVID.

 “Those things are hugely important in our industry and always have been, but as we move forward I think all those things that happened with the protocols need to start to move into the background and not be at the forefront of what our experience is.
-It’s [COVID] still a hot button and it needs to be out there, but people need to know that’s [safety and cleanliness] automatically what they’re going to experience.
+It’s [COVID] still a hot button and it needs to be out there, but people need to know that’s [cleanliness] automatically what they’re going to experience.
 We need to get to a point where you don’t see the social distancing signs and it’s not so in your face,” he said.

 Meanwhile, the momentum of outdoor dining spaces continues to gain traction, according to Landestoy, particularly in warm weather regions such as the Caribbean and South America.